 Christopher Wheeldon's Alice's Adventures in Wonderland© painted the town purple in 2017.
-Now it's back to capture Brisbane's imagination.
+Now it's back to capture our imaginations once again.
 This hilarious, colourful, tender ballet version of the classic children's book by Lewis Carroll is alive with drama, puppetry and pizzaz.
 Here are five tempting titbits to pique your appetite.

 Joby Talbot composed the specially commissioned score for Alice.
 Experienced in writing for both film and ballet, Talbot conjured up cinematic, fanciful music with themes for each main character.
 Wheeldon says, "I knew, after hearing the first seven minutes, that it was absolutely the sound world we needed to be in for Alice."Ako Kondo.
 Photography Daniel Boud

 Wheeldon's Alice is a little older than Carroll's - The Royal Ballet's Sarah Lamb, one of the original Alices, describes her as "coming out of childhood, and into adolescence".
 She has a crush on the Gardener's Boy, Jack, and gives him a jam tart; her mother accuses the boy of stealing it, and fires him.
 When Alice falls into Wonderland, her stern mother becomes the raging Queen of Hearts, and Jack becomes the Knave of Hearts, under threat of execution.
 He and Alice dance a shyly tender pas de deux, full of arches and heart shapes - The Guardian describes it as having a "spun-sugar lyricism".Ako Kondo and Ty King-Wall.
 Photography Daniel Boud